Citizenship by Investment in Austria

 Question: I was born in Austria in 1923 and immigrated to the US in 1939.
 I am an American Citizen with a US passport.
 Can I apply for an Austrian passport and have dual citizenship?

 Answer: You can apply for Austrian citizenship based on ancestry provisions.
-But in case the file is approved you will be asked to renounce American citizenship.
-In the US dual citizenship is allowed, in Austria it is prohibited (excepting cases when citizenship of Austria was granted for special contribution to national interests of Austria).
+But in case the file is approved you will be asked to renounce American passport.
+In the US dual citizenship is allowed, in Austria it is prohibited (excepting cases when Austrian citizenship was granted for special contribution to national interests of the state).

 If you have any questions or wish to use our legal assistance in obtaining residence or citizenship of Austria, contact us today